The Complete Guide to Home Furnaces

 Chapter 7: Choosing the Best Furnace For You

-How do you choose the right heating system for you, your home, and/or your family?
-Simple: you ask the right questions.
+How do you choose the right heating system for you, your home, and your family?
+Simple: You ask the right questions.
 Then, whether you answer them yourself or with the help of an HVAC partner, you’ll be well-positioned to make the choice that’s best for you!

 Question: Does my area of the country have harsh winters?